BabylonJS/Documentation/content/How_To/contribute/contribute_to_documentation.md

 (_you may have_ Open in Atom _rather than_ Open in Visual Studio _, that's not a big deal_)

-You can finally starting to update the markdown files!
+You can finally start to update the markdown files!

 ![visual studio](/img/contribute/documentation/further-editing.png)